semrush/intergalactic/website/docs/style/themes/themes-global.md

 }
 ```

-> Versions are in [semver](https://semver.org/) format, you can also specify `*`.
+> Versions follow the [SemVer](https://semver.org/) format, you can also specify `*`.

 @## Note

-Also for local development of "themes" you'll need HMR.
-It won't work out of the box, as themes are applied in build time and watchers don't see the changes.
+To develop themes locally, you need hot module replacement.
+It won't work out of the box because themes are applied during the build process and watchers can't see the changes.
+To fix that:
-To start working with themes, you need:

-- add our `@semcore/shadow-loader` to webpack-config
+1. Add  `@semcore/shadow-loader` to the webpack configuration.
-- add loaders for `.css` files
+2. Add loaders for `.css` files

 Example rules for webpack: